Search String

 At the other end of the spectrum, silvertongues are able to employ wits in order to trick or persuade those that block their path.
 Typically, they will have extensive and satisfying dialogue options.

 But Rogues do not engage with the roadblock at all.
-By means of theft and stealth, they bypass the blockade entirely -- perhaps by taking the sewers; that is, the rogue takes an alternative pathway.
+By means of theft and stealth rogues bypass the blockade entirely -- perhaps by taking the sewers; that is, the rogue takes an alternative pathway.
 [1]

-Success or failure in overcoming the obstacle is based on the build's stats vs. the roadblock's mechanisms.
-That is:
+Success or failure in overcoming the obstacle is based on the build's stats vs. the roadblock's mechanisms, which means:

 • The martial prowess of the brute is checked in combat (his physical stats)